Issue 221105.1: Add a mechanism for specifying subprogram return value locations

 If the subroutine or entry point is a function that returns a value, then its debugging information entry has a DW_AT_type attribute to denote the type returned by that function.

-A subroutine or entry point that is a function that returns a value and has a DW_AT_type attribute may also have a DW_AT_location attribute.
+A subroutine or entry point that is a function that returns a value and has a DW_AT_type attribute may also have a DW_AT_result_location attribute.
 This attribute specifies the location of the return value after the called function has returned and the calling subprogram is about to be resumed.

-When the both the attribute and DW_CC_nocall are both omitted, the subprogram is assumed to comply with ABI calling conventions.
+When the both the attribute DW_AT_result_location and DW_CC_nocall are both omitted, the subprogram is assumed to comply with ABI calling conventions.

 In 3.4.2 Call Site Parameters, change the section title to: